1. Home

 My electric bill is $290/mo

-Will Energy Efficient Windows Pay for Themselves?
+Will Energy-Efficient Windows Pay for Themselves?

-The simple answer is, yes, it’s possible, but it will take a while.
+It’s possible, but it will take a while.
 It’s likely to take a decade or longer.

-It may be harder to directly calculate, but if energy efficient windows help reduce demand on your HVAC system and extend its life, upgraded windows could be a sound financial decision.
+It may be harder to directly calculate, but if energy-efficient windows help reduce demand on your HVAC system and extend its life, upgraded windows could be a sound financial decision.

-Financial Incentives for Energy Efficient Windows
+Financial Incentives for Energy-Efficient Windows

 Some states and localities have incentives or tax credits.
-Energy Star has a rebate finder tool where you can enter your zip code to see what’s available.
+Energy Star has a rebate finder where you can enter your zip code to see what’s available.

 When Should I Replace My Windows?